LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 updates of a dynamic predicate, declare as synchronized the predicate performing the update.

-Synchronized predicates may be used as wrappers to messages sent to objects that are not multi-threading aware.
+Synchronized predicates may be used as wrappers for messages sent to objects that are not multi-threading aware.
 For example, assume a ``log`` object defining a ``write_log_entry/2`` predicate that writes log entries to a file, thus using side effects on its implementation.
-We can specify and define e.g. a ``sync_write_log_entry/2`` predicate as follows:
+We can specify and define, for example, a ``sync_write_log_entry/2`` predicate as follows:

 ::